hanwenzhang123/hanwenzhang123/README.md

 -->
 - 🔭 I’m currently working on ...
 Software Development
 - 🌱 I’m currently learning ...
 JavaScript, React.js, Redux.js, Node.js, Express.js, Mongoose, Java, Python
 - 👯 I’m looking to collaborate on ...
-Projects and feedbacks
+Projects and feedbacks, improve technical skills together!
 - 🤔 I’m looking for help with ...
-Opportunities to grow and shine
+Opportunities to grow and shine!
 - 💬 Ask me about ...
-I am open to anything
+I am open to anything, career change, coding, fitness, food, anything!
 - 📫 How to reach me: ... hz2070@nyu.edu
 - 😄 Pronouns: ...
 She/Her/Hers
 - ⚡ Fun fact: ...
 Working as a Software Engineer during weekdays, and working as a LMSW psychotherapist over the weekends.